A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Introduction

 are well-defined and can be shown to converge locally at least q-superlinearly under suitable conditions if the mapping $F$ is semismooth.
-While the local convergence of the semismooth Newton method can be established in a very broad and universal context, globalization techniques and global convergence results are typically more tailored to the considered application and can depend on the specific problem structure.
+While the local convergence of the semismooth Newton method can be established in a broad and universal context, globalization techniques and global convergence results are typically more tailored to the considered application and can depend on the specific problem structure.
 In the last decades, a variety of globalization schemes for semismooth Newton methods have been proposed for different problems.
-For instance, this includes line-search based globalization techniques \cite{HanPanRan92,qi1993convergence,MarQi95,CheQi10} (on suitable merit functions, such as, e.g., $\frac12\|F(x)\|^2$), specialized globalization schemes for complementarity problems and KKT systems \cite{DeLFacKan96,FacFisKan98,FerKanMun99,KanQi99,MunFacFerFisKan01}, projection methods for monotone equations \cite{SolSva01,xiao2018regularized}, and lesser studied trust region-type globalization mechanisms \cite{ulbrich2001nonmonotone}.
-There is also a considerable amount of literature on specialized semismooth Newton methods that are based on the natural residual $\oFnat$.
-For $\ell_1$-optimization problems with $\varphi \equiv \mu \|\cdot\|_1$, $\mu > 0$, various semismooth Newton schemes have been proposed in \cite{GriLor08,milzarek2014semismooth,HanRaa15,ByrChiNocOzt16}.
-An extension of the approach discussed in \cite{milzarek2014semismooth} to general composite-type problems can also be found in Milzarek's PhD thesis \cite{milzarek2016numerical}.
-Moreover, in \cite{PatBem13,PatSteBem14,SteThePat17}, the authors introduce the so-called forward-backward envelope (FBE) as a smooth merit function for problem \cref{eq1-1} and different semismooth Newton methods with line search-type globalization are analyzed.
-In \cite{TheStePat18}, Themelis, Stella, and Patrinos present further extensions of the FBE framework to problems where the nonsmooth mapping $\varphi$ can be nonconvex.
+This includes line-search based globalization techniques \cite{HanPanRan92,qi1993convergence,MarQi95} (on suitable merit functions, such as, e.g., $\frac12\|F(x)\|^2$), specialized globalization schemes for complementarity problems and KKT systems \cite{DeLFacKan96,FerKanMun99,KanQi99,MunFacFerFisKan01}, projection methods for monotone equations \cite{SolSva01,xiao2018regularized}, and lesser studied trust region-type globalization mechanisms \cite{ulbrich2001nonmonotone}.
+There is also a vast amount of literature on specialized semismooth Newton methods that are based on the natural residual.
+For $\ell_1$-problems with $\varphi \equiv \mu \|\cdot\|_1$, $\mu > 0$, various semismooth Newton schemes have been proposed in \cite{GriLor08,milzarek2014semismooth,HanRaa15,ByrChiNocOzt16}.
+An extension of the work \cite{milzarek2014semismooth} to general composite-type problems can also be found in \cite{milzarek2016numerical}.
+Moreover, in \cite{PatBem13,PatSteBem14,SteThePat17}, the authors introduce the so-called forward-backward envelope (FBE) as a smooth merit function for \eqref{eq1-1} and different semismooth Newton methods with line search-type globalization are analyzed.